Hamza-Mandviwala/OCP4.10.3-install-GCP-UPI/README.md

        2. Subnetwork: worker-subnet (needs to be the name of your worker nodes subnet)
        3. VM Instances: Select one of the worker nodes from the drop-down list.
     5. Click **‘Create’**
     6. Repeat steps i., ii., iii.,iv. & v. for creating a second instance group that will have the second worker node in it.

-41. Now we create the other internal load balancer that will have the 2 instance groups we created in the previous step as backends:
+41. Now we create a new internal load balancer that will have the 2 instance groups we created in the previous step as backends:
     1. Go to **‘Network Services’** > **‘Loadbalancing’**
     2. Click on **‘Create Load Balancer’** > Select **‘TCP load balancing’**
     3. Select the following options:
-       1. Internet facing or Internal only: Only Between my VMs
+       1. Internet facing or Internal only: *Only Between my VMs*
-       2. Multiple regions or Single region: Single Region
+       2. Multiple regions or Single region: *Single Region*
-       3. Click ‘Continue’
+       3. Click **‘Continue’**
     4. Enter the name & region.
     5. For the network, select your network name to which your VM Instances are connected. (‘ocp-network ‘in our exercise)
     6. For **Backend Configuration**: